pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 draft: true
 short: |
   We used Enzyme, a popular React unit testing library, for full-on frontend integration tests.
-  Find out how this greatly improved feedback, and avoid some pitfalls we've come across.
+  Find out how our setup greatly improves feedback and avoid the pitfalls we've come across.
 title: React integration testing with Enzyme
 image: /images/react-integration-tests-with-enzyme.gif
 ---

 # The beginning
-Earlier this year while setting up a React Redux project, we realised there was a layer missing in our testing pyramid: integration tests.
+Earlier this year while setting up a React Redux project, we realised that multiple React starter-seeds were missing integration tests.
-Multiple starter-seeds we looked at had unit tests (testing individual components) and end-to-end tests (testing both frontend and backend via a browser) but the latter were slow making for a very long feedback loop.
+The starter-seeds usually shipped configuration for unit tests and end-to-end tests.

-It seemed that lack of integration tests in a React Redux app was particularly painful because of the following two reasons:
+We found the lack of integration tests in a React Redux application was particularly painful because of the following two reasons:

-- JavaScript is a dynamically typed language.
-When the app’s state structure changes, the compiler cannot help find unit tests that need adjusting
+- The decoupled design of Redux: The Redux building blocks like reducers, components, middleware don’t know of each others existence.
+Testing individual bits in isolation gives absolutely no confidence that they work together.
-- In the Redux architecture everything is very loosely coupled.
-Various parts of the app (reducers, components, middleware) by design don’t know of each others existence as state changes are driven only by dispatched actions.
-Testing individual bits in isolation gives absolutely no confidence that the whole thing works.
+- JavaScript is a dynamically typed language: when the app’s state structure changes, the compiler cannot help find unit tests that need adjusting

-We were looking for a way to quickly test how all the loosely coupled parts work together.
-Run the real router, the real middleware and the real reducers, but without the performance overhead brought by a browser.
+We were interested to test how any subset or even all the loosely coupled parts together - with a tight feedback loop, hence no browser or Selenium involved.

 ## Enzyme to the rescue?
 [Enzyme](http://airbnb.io/enzyme/) is a test utility which allows you to take a React component, render it in memory